ISC-Project-Phoenix/design/software/ros/run_mgr.md

 - `/order_66` - Publishes a message when a run is done.
 Kills all nodes but hypervisor.

+## Scoring Algorithm

+Scoring is archived by pointing a camera in gazebo towards a colored strip under the ground.
+This colored strip represents the desirable area for the kart to be in.
+The run should lose points if the camera stops seeing this color.
+This camera is also used for finding the finish line to end runs.

+In detail:
+- Start run with score of 1000
+- For each second we don't see road, decrease score by 100
+- For each second, decrease score by 1 (thus serving as a timeout)
+- If either score == 0 or the finish line was seen
+  - Write score to score.txt in `/run_folder`.
+  - Fire `/order_66`

 ### Score file

-The score file should just be a file score.txt that sits in the same directory the current runs image data.
+The score file should just be a file score.txt that sits in the same directory the current runs image data, and contains the score as an int.